VinczeChris-FS/ProjectPortfolio3/README.md

 - [http://localhost:3001/spotify/v1/status](http://localhost:3001/spotify/v1/status) - Endpoint to check the status of our application's JWT.
 Returns true if a valid JWT exists.
 False otherwise.
 - [http://localhost:3001/spotify/v1/login](http://localhost:3001/spotify/v1/login) - Endpoint request a new JWT from Spotify using the authentication workflow
 - [http://localhost:3001/spotify/v1/search](http://localhost:3001/spotify/v1/search) - Endpoint for a general/global search to Spotify.
 Returns JSON of all results.

+## Misc

+Since I have two GitHub accounts, I needed to change the email for this repository to commit with the correct account

+To set the Git email for a single repository:

+    git config user.email "VinczeChris-FS"

+To confirm:

+    git config user.email
+    > VinczeChris-FS